 This includes a U.S.-centric $800 billion in healthcare payer premiums.
 While managed healthcare plans have not traditionally been counted as part of the insurance sector, they are material in this context.
 Global demand for wellness offerings, including digital health products and services, are blurring traditional industry boundaries.

-While we expect an overall six-year compound annual growth rate of 3.5 percent, we but don’t expect this growth to be evenly distributed.
+While we expect an overall six-year compound annual growth rate of 3.5 percent, we don’t expect this growth to be evenly distributed.
 Emerging markets in Asia Pacific are driving up the global average.
 This is most notable in China’s outsized GDP growth.

 It’s no “rising tide”